 Why was the 25 mph speed limit sign on my street removed?

 PBOT prioritized streets for updated residential speed limit signage using two criteria:

 - Connectivity: street connects two or more major streets (those that are collectors or arterials).
 This helps identify streets most vulnerable to cut-through traffic.

 - Proximity to bus stops, schools, and parks.
 This helps us get signs in places where people are most likely to be walking, biking, or playing, especially children.

-PBOT is using these criteria to relocate a number of existing residential speed limit signs to maximize their effectiveness.
+PBOT used these criteria to relocate a number of existing residential speed limit signs to maximize their effectiveness.
 The refreshed residential speed limit signage supports broader efforts by PBOT to provide more comprehensive and consistent signage throughout Portland.

-FREE corrugated plastic yard signs (see image) reminding people driving that “20 IS PLENTY” will be available for community members to display in their yard.
+FREE corrugated plastic yard signs (see image) reminding people driving that “20 IS PLENTY” are available for community members to display in their yard.
 The locations of pick-up sites are posted online at http://visionzeroportland.com.